Honeynut Squash (roasted and stuffed)

 - Preheat the oven to 400°.
 Line a baking sheet with parchment paper.

-- Cut the squash in half, vertically and scoop out the seeds.
-Drizzle the cut side with olive oil and rub it into the flesh.
-Sprinkle with salt and place the squash cut-side-down onto the baking sheet.
-Roast for 20 minutes.
+- Cut 4 whole honeynut squash in half, vertically and scoop out the seeds.
+Drizzle the cut sides with 1 tablespoon olive oil and brush it into the flesh.
+Sprinkle 1 pinch salt and 1 pinch black pepper.
+Place halves onto the baking sheet and roast for 20 minutes.

 RECIPE VIDEO: